St Aloysius' College is a Jesuit school for boys providing, in cooperation with families, a Catholic education which:

 Year 5 is the main intake year, with smaller intakes in Years 3, 7 and 11.
 Students are also admitted into other years levels if vacancies occur.
 If application is made for a particular year of entry, and if you wish to change that year of entry, please notify the Registrar in writing.

 As St Aloysius’ College is not an overseas students school, only applicants who are permanent residents of Australia, or whose families have a current Australian working visa are eligible to apply for admission to the College.
 In the latter case, a certified photocopy of the visa must be submitted.

 All boys must sit for an entrance examination, which comprises several short tests in English, Mathematics and Reasoning.
 These examinations normally take place in February of the year prior to entry for Years 3 and 5 and two years prior to entry for Year 7.
 You will be notified as to the exact date of the examination before the close of January.
 Should you receive no correspondence by that time please contact the College without delay.
 After the examination, shortlisted candidates will be offered an interview and considered for placement.

 Within the context of a formation in the Christian humanist tradition, the College seeks to prepare boys for tertiary education.
-Therefore the entrance examinations are designed to select boys who are capable of attaining this level.
+The entrance examinations are designed to select boys who are capable of attaining this level.
 The College curriculum is styled to suit boys with such scholastic ability.

 In addition to the academic ability of the boy, the selection policy of the College takes into account:

-signs of a congruence of family values with those professed by the College as expressed in the College Prospectus;
+- Signs of a congruence of family values with those professed by the College and expressed in the College prospectus

-the family ties which the student has with the College
+- The family ties the student has with the College

-Please note that consideration will be given to brothers of boys in the school and to sons of Old Boys but enrolment is not automatic.
+While consideration will be given to brothers of boys in the school and to sons of Old Boys, enrolment is not automatic.